What is Enroll - HD?

 When someone decides to participate in Enroll-HD, he or she is asked to indicate on the informed consent form whether they are available to participate in other clinical and pharmacological studies on Huntington's disease.
 In this case, should the possibility of an experimental drug therapy arise, the neurologist/researcher at the Huntington Center in charge will notify this opportunity.
-Accepting or refusing to take part in the trial remains a free and subjective choice.
-Obviously, this opportunity concerns only those who are carriers of the genetic mutation.
-Those who do not know their status - because they have not done and/or do not intend to do the genetic test - cannot participate in pharmacological trials, unless these are specifically designed for people 'at risk'.
+Accepting or refusing to take part in therapeutic trials remains a free choice.
+Obviously, this opportunity concerns only those who carry the genetic mutation.
+Those who do not know their status - because they have not done and/or do not intend to do the genetic test - cannot participate in therapeutic trials, unless these are specifically designed for people 'at risk'.

 Who is eligible to participate?

-It is not necessary to be a carrier of genetic mutation to take part in this research programme.
-The study, in fact, is open to those who carry the genetic mutation, but also to people at risk who were not willing or could not undergo a test, to unrelated partners and even to people under 18 years of age, but only if they exhibit clinical signs of disease.
+It is not necessary to be a gene carrier to take part in this research program.
+The study, in fact, is open also to people at-risk who are not willing or could not undergo a genetic test, to unrelated partners and even to people under 18 years of age, but only if they manifest clinical symptoms.

 Why should I participate?

-By participating in Enroll, I help to provide researchers with invaluable information about the evolution of the disease, whether I'm affected or not.
+By participating in Enroll, you provide researchers with invaluable information about the evolution of the disease, whether you are affected or not.
 Huntington's disease is a rare disease and to fully understand its manifestations and progression it is fundamental to know the numbers, in order to study it on a large scale.
 Numbers will make the difference.
 We have to engage a lot of people.
-I want to participate, but I don't want my name to appear.
 The privacy of participants is protected in a very strict way: a highly complicated computer system transforms participants’ names into numerical codes, making it impossible to trace their identity.

 What if I have an economic difficulty in moving?